 Manufacturers and sales personnel make a big deal of the technology in the shell fabrics.
 Gore-Tex, a well-established brand manufacturing raw materials and licensing its use to many clothing companies, describes its fabrics and company-certified garments as “Guaranteed to Keep You Dry.”
 This implies both protection from solid and liquid water, and transmission of body-generated water vapor.
 In our review, the Patagonia Primo Down, Arc’terx Macai, Arc’teryx Fission, and Norrona Lofoten Gore-Tex Pro Shell are made of Gore-Tex.
 Other manufacturers use a pair of five-digit numbers to describe both waterproofness and breathability (“10,000/10,000”, or further abbreviated to “10k/10k”).

-The first number in the pair describes waterproofing by indicating the number of millimeters of water the fabric can withstand over a 24-hour period.
-That is in perfect conditions.
+The first number in the pair describes waterproofing by indicating the number of millimetres of water the fabric can withstand over a 24-hour period.
+That is in perfect condition.
 The second number describes breathability, in grams of water vapor that can pass through a square meter of fabric in a 24-hour period.
 What does all that mean in real life?
 First of all, these numbers and claims are assigned by the manufacturer.
 Little to no independent testing is performed.
 Second, basically, all fabrics available (certainly all in our tests) are good to the claimed 10k/10k performance.
 And that is plenty.
 All this is interesting academic information, but we can move on now, as all the jackets reviewed are made of high performing fabrics.

 Each company does it differently, but at some point in the process, the manufacturer coats the outside of the fabric with a DWR.
 This is what makes water bead up on the garment.
 The above-described waterproof/breathable laminates are inside of the shell fabric.
 In order to keep the outer fabric dry (and breathable — soaked fabric does not breathe) it is treated with DWR.
 In usage, the DWR is often the least durable part of the entire jacket and wears off over time.